rwtourdot/linker/README.md

 Description
 -----------
-Linker is a suite of tools useful for interpreting long or linked read sequencing of cancer genomes.
-The key information long read sequencing provides is the germline haplotype of the cell line.
+Linker is a suite of c++ tools useful for interpreting long and linked read sequencing of cancer genomes.
+The most significant information long read sequencing provides is the local haplotype of a sample.
 In cancer cell lines where Aneuplpoidy, Loss of Heterozygosity, and Structural Variation is common, haplotypes can provide a better resolution of the samples karyotype, and clarify the cancer cells genomic evolution.

 Linker currently supports 10X, Pacbio, Oxford Nanopore, and HiC sequencing technologies.
-Some technologies work better in the specific tools listed below, and HiC requires a distinct phasing methodology.
-A diagram of the analysis workflow is shown below.
+A diagram of the germline haplotype phasing workflow is shown below.

 <img src="https://github.com/rwtourdot/linker/blob/master/new_linker_flowchart.png" width=600/>